Asnivor/MedLaunch/README.md

 * x64 (has not been tested on x86 but should still work on it)

 ### Download
-You can always get the latest alpha release build of MedLaunch on the [GitHub Releases](https://github.com/Asnivor/MedLaunch/releases) page.
+You can always get the latest release build of MedLaunch on the [GitHub Releases](https://github.com/Asnivor/MedLaunch/releases) page.
 I am actively working on code in the [Master Branch](https://github.com/Asnivor/MedLaunch/tree/master) and you can see the active changes for the next release on the [ChangeLog](http://medlaunch.asnitech.co.uk/changelog).
 These pre-release changes will be released when I am happy with them, so please do not ask for builds ahead of the official releases.
 You can of course get yourself a copy of Visual Studio Community installed and build it yourself from the Master branch.

 !
 You can download the latest version of Mednafen from the [**Mednafen website**](http://mednafen.fobby.net/releases/).